 (Intimate Partner Violence, power and control, emotional coercion)

 In many cases, one partner has gone too far in trying to control the other partner.
 “Domestic violence” involves not just physical efforts to control, but emotional, financial, sexual, and other forms of control.
 The law provides a wide range of solutions to help people move out of controlling relationships, including solutions to protect finances, and physical and emotional control.
-Restraining orders can be “light” or “heavy”, and can simply include a provision restricting one party from coming to the other’s home, include various types of restrictions on contact, such as “by text/email only”.
+Restraining orders can be “light” or “heavy”, and can simply include a provision restricting one party from coming to the other’s home, or include a range of restrictions on contact, such as “by text/email only”.
 Restraining orders can also include a fuller range of protections to eliminate most or all contact.
+Developing a Safety Plan is also usually an important step.

 “We help clients by listening and understanding what their needs and wishes are.
 Each case is unique.
 Some clients prefer very light restrictions on contact, and others need substantial protections.
 It may be counter-productive to eliminate all contact when the parties have ongoing needs to communicate about certain issues, and in some cases it may be counter-productive to allow any contact whatsoever.
 Sometimes we start with one type of restraining order, and then modify it as time moves on and needs change.”
 Mark Baumann

-DV goes by many other names including Intimate Partner Violence (IPV), power and control, and emotional coercion.
+DV goes by many other names including Intimate Partner Violence (IPV), power and control, emotional coercion, and compulsive coercion.

 Domestic violence behavior includes many types of behavior including physical assault, pushing, shoving, throwing things, spitting, hitting, kicking, and can include intense forms of emotional abuse such as yelling, name calling, putting down, belittling, disparaging, insulting, humiliating, shaming, forcing compliance with unreasonable rules, and sexual abuse.